Updated Overseas Investment Act in effect

 Key changes include:

-• allowing overseas based investors with an ‘Active Investor Plus’, Investor 1, or Investor 2 residency visa to buy or build a house valued at $5 million or more
+- allowing overseas based investors with an ‘Active Investor Plus’, Investor 1, or Investor 2 residency visa to buy or build a house worth $5 million or more

-Overseas investment policy is led by The Treasury, with LINZ providing operational support and advice as the reforms progress.
+Overseas investment policy is led by The Treasury, with LINZ providing operational support and advice.

 Implementing the Amendment Act

-Information to assist investors and legal advisers to prepare for the changes to the Overseas Investment Act is set out below.
+Information to assist investors and legal advisers to understand the changes to the Overseas Investment Act is set out below.

 New consent pathways

-LINZ is implementing three new consent pathways under the national interest test.
-These are a primary consent pathway for significant business assets and sensitive land, a production forestry pathway for sensitive land used for forestry, and a $5million plus house pathway for qualifying investor visa holders.
+LINZ has implemented three new consent pathways under the national interest test.
+These are a primary consent pathway for significant business assets and sensitive land, a production forestry pathway for sensitive land used for production forestry, and a $5million plus house pathway for qualifying investor visa holders.

 Primary consent and forestry pathways

-Links to a new application form, primary consent standard conditions, production forestry standard and special conditions, and production forestry investment plan are below.
+Links to the updated application form, primary consent standard conditions, production forestry standard and special conditions, and production forestry investment plan are below and are also available at this link along with other information resources about the overseas investment regime.

-These new forms and conditions will apply from 6 March 2026.
+These new forms and conditions apply from 6 March 2026.

 The application form was updated in December to prepare for the changes so there are minimal changes to the new form.